DominikN/discovery-server-superclient-demo/README.md

 ## Testing a `Super Client`

-In a separate terminal and access the shell of a ROS 2 listener node with a `Super Client` DDS config.
-After you list the topics you should see a `/chatter` topic:
+Open a separate terminal and access the shell of a ROS 2 listener Docker container with a `Super Client` DDS config.
+After you list the available topics you should see a `/chatter` topic:

 ```
 user@llaptop:/$ docker exec -it super-client bash